klahrich/chiefhustler/content/posts/investing-approach.md

 By unbalanced, I mean that their emotions are taking over and fogging their minds.
 This can happen when the market goes into panic mode.

 In exploring further the consequences of my fundamental assumption, I will consider the two types of businesses I'm interested in buying.
-The first is the wonderful business at a fair price (Munger), the second is a shitty business at a deeply discounted price (Buffet).
+The first is the wonderful business at a fair price (Munger), the second is a shitty business at a deeply discounted price (Buffett).

 #### A fair price for a wonderful business